-A Self Managed Super Fund (SMSF) borrowing is used to describe when a superannuation fund borrows money to purchase an investment asset.
+An SMSF (Self Managed Super Fund) loan is used to describe when a superannuation fund borrows money to purchase an investment asset.

 Many investors borrow money in their personal name or via a company or trust structure to purchase property, stocks or other investment assets.